microsoft/VSExtensibility/New_Extensibility_Model/Samples/CommentRemover/README.md

 I started creating an empty VisualStudio.Extensibility in-proc extension project as described in the [Creating your first in-process VisualStudio.Extensibility extension](https://learn.microsoft.com/en-us/visualstudio/extensibility/visualstudio.extensibility/get-started/in-proc-extensions) guide.

-I did a quick fix to the `CommentRemoverContainer` project: added the correct information in the [.vsixmanifest](CommentRemoverContainer/source.extension.vsixmanifest) file and added the license file and two image resources that are referenced in the manifest.
+I did added the correct information in the [.vsixmanifest](source.extension.vsixmanifest) file and added the license file and two image resources that are referenced in the manifest.

-As described in the getting started guide, I don't need to make any other change to the container project: all the remaining work will be done in the `CommentRemover` project.
-In future versions of VisualStudio.Extensibility, the packaging of extensions will be improved and it is likely that the `CommentRemoverContainer` project won't be necessary anymore.
-Minimizing the amount of customization to the container will help updating the extension to newer versions of VisualStudio.Extensibility.

 ### Creating the new commands

 Commands are the main VisualStudio.Extensibility feature that I will leverage in this conversion.

 VisualStudio.Extensibility commands are quite different, so we can either start from scratch with new empty commands and move the code or we can start with the old commands classes and convert them.
-Whatever path we choose, we will end up with the same 6 command classes (for example, [RemoveAllComments.cs](CommentRemover/RemoveAllComments.cs)).
-I also decided to keep the original structure of using a common [base command class](CommentRemover/BaseCommand.cs) to provide some shared implementation.
+Whatever path we choose, we will end up with the same 6 command classes (for example, [RemoveAllComments.cs](RemoveAllComments.cs)).
+I also decided to keep the original structure of using a common [base command class](BaseCommand.cs) to provide some shared implementation.

 The two most glaring differences between the old and new commands are: